hftf/dope/README.md

 ## Phrasing system (default design)

-The system is designed for the key layout below.
+By default, the system is designed for the key layout below.
 (The <kbd>^</kbd> and <kbd>+</kbd> keys require the [`plover-stenotype-extended`](https://github.com/sammdot/plover-stenotype-extended) plugin.)